stamina11/fibonacci/README.md

 - HPA for autoscaling by CPU or custom metrics.
 - VPA for resource optimization.
 - Kong Ingress for load balancing.
-- Ensure DB and external dependencies are also scalable.